You muster up the courage to splurt out the words and lo and behold you’re on your first date.

 The more nitty-gritty you get the closer you’ll be to pinpointing exactly how they’d like to experience your business and what they look for in a business to begin with.

 Buyer touchpoints are the interactions your ideal customers have with your business throughout the customer journey.
 Identify these touchpoints and find out what the customer experiences at each point.

 The first step in this process is awareness.
 How are they finding you?
 Maybe it’s through your website or possibly your Youtube channel.

 The logical step for your customer is to research your brand, check out what you have to offer, and possibly peruse your blog.
-This is the research portion and this step is critically important because it is through your aligned sales copy, landing pages, and blog posts that they’re deciding whether or not they want to “take you out on a date” or pursue you.
+This is the research portion and this step is critically important because it is through your aligned sales copy, landing pages, and blog posts that they’re deciding whether or not they want to “take you out on a date” or p

-Now, for the moment we’ve all been waiting for… the purchase.
+For the moment we’ve all been waiting for… the purchase.
 What is your checkout process like?
 Is it easy or difficult to buy from you?
 Is there a follow-up email that notifies the customer after their purchase?
 All these steps nurture the client in hopes that they’ll be back for more.

 Pardon our French, but nobody likes a hit it and quit it.
 No thank you.
 Customers want a relationship with you, they want to be reminded of your offers and given discounts for being loyal so give them just that.